-Activity leaders for activities that occur during the school day are required to obtain administrative approval for the activity and to coordinate with other faculty as far in advance as possible.
+All school related activities, both during and outside of regular school hours must have prior administrative approval.
+Activity leaders should coordinate with other faculty as far in advance as possible in order to avoid learning disruptions.
 Students are not allowed to drive other students to off-site activities.
 Parents providing transportation must be fingerprinted and must provide the school with documentation of the insurance coverage required by the school.
 Detailed field trip policies and procedures and Chaperone Agreements are posted on the school website.